joshbegley/nyt-latest/README.md

 `The former president announced that the book, “Promise Me, America,” will come out on Nov.
 17, and will cover the tumultuous events of his presidency as well as his re-election bid.`\
 https://www.nytimes.com/2026/07/15/us/politics/joe-biden-book-midterms.html

-**Live Updates: Todd Blanche, Trump’s Attorney General Pick, Faces Confirmation Hearing**\
+**Live Updates: Key G.O.P.
+Senator Presses Todd Blanche, Trump’s Attorney General Pick**\
-`Mr. Blanche, the acting attorney general who has overseen the Justice Department since Pam Bondi was fired, previously led Mr. Trump’s criminal defense team.
-He could face sharp questions from Republicans.`\
+`Mr. Blanche, the acting attorney general and a former leader of Mr. Trump’s criminal defense team, faced methodical questioning from Senator John Cornyn of Texas, who has expressed doubts about him.`\
 https://www.nytimes.com/live/2026/07/15/us/todd-blanche-hearing-attorney-general

 **California Weather Shift Brings With It a Risk of Unhealthy Heat and Wildfires**\